travix/protoc-gen-gotf/README.md

-# protoc-gen-go-tf
+# protoc-gen-goterraform
-protoc plugin that generates terraform plugin resources and datasources go code
+protoc plugin that generates go code for terraform provider using protobuf messages and services